ddovgal/bay-of-feelings/README.md

-# The felling bay
+# The bay of feelings

-The felling bay is a WS for people, who want to share their feelings.
+The bay of feelings is a place for people, who want to share their feelings.

 Project of [Dmitriy Dovgal] and [Serhiy Dmitruk]